The VA appraisal is a crucial, two-pronged step in the homebuying process.

 Once the property’s lower appraised value is official, buyers can seek a more formal appeal through what’s known as a Reconsideration of Value.

 The VA recognizes that appraisal mistakes can happen.
 Value-adding features can be overlooked or suitable comps may have been left out.
 Appraisers might have made a mistake calculating square footage or used a comp in the original appraisal that isn’t truly comparable (maybe recent renovations weren’t known or factored into the equation).

 That’s why the VA set up an appeals process known as the Reconsideration of Value.

 The ROV is certainly no guarantee of good results.
 But it does at least give buyers a shot at a higher appraisal value and a successful VA purchase.
-To improve your odds of a successful ROV, you’ll need to do more than file a request.
+Talk with your lender about how best to proceed with a Reconsideration of Value.

 The first stop for an ROV is with the lender.
-Typically, a Staff Appraisal Reviewer (SAR) will review the Reconsideration request and, if it has merit, send the documentation to the appraiser.
-Depending on the appraiser’s response, a lender’s SAR team can escalate the request directly to the VA.
-In some cases, the lender may send the ROV request immediately to the VA.
+Typically, a Staff Appraisal Reviewer (SAR) will review the reconsideration request and, if it has merit, send the documentation to the appraiser or to the appropriate VA Regional Loan Center.

 Appraisal values can be tough to predict (and tough to challenge).
 What’s certain is that with so many military buyers choosing the 100 percent financing offered by VA loans, a low appraisal value can be a devastating surprise.